Electric Light Parade

 Main Stage, corner of Capitol and Michigan Avenues: Chris Holman with the Michigan Business Network.

-100 N. block of Washington Square: Nick Chase and Randy Stine from Crusin 92.9
+100 N. block of Washington Square: Metro Melik from Stacks 92.1 and Randy Stine from Crusin 92.9